|Solar Thermal Electric, Solar Photovoltaics

 Massachusetts requires investor-owned utilities to have standard interconnection tariffs.
 There are three basic paths for interconnection in the state:

-The issue of interconnection to network systems is particularly important in Massachusetts because network systems are commonly used in dense urban areas, such as Boston.
-Order 11-75-E implemented a more transparent Supplemental Review screen process for projects that fail the initial Simplified and Expedited screens.
-If a project fails the Simplified and Expedited screens, it must pass three supplemental review screens, otherwise it must go through the full standard review process.
-Massachusetts uses a 100% of minimum load penetration screen in the supplemental review process.
-If the generating capacity is less than 100% of minimum load, it may not require a detailed study.
-In addition to these different paths, for all systems 500 kW or greater, facility owners must request and receive a pre-application report from the utility.
-The pre-application report is optional for facilities less than 500 kW; no fee is charged for this report.
+If a project fails the Expedited screens, it must pass one or more supplemental review screens, otherwise, it must go through the full standard review process.
+Massachusetts uses a 100% minimum load penetration screen in the supplemental review process.
+If the generating capacity is less than 100% of the minimum load, it may not require a detailed study.
+In addition to these different paths, for all systems 250 kW or greater, facility owners must request and receive a pre-application report from the utility.
+The pre-application report is optional for facilities less than 250 kW; a $100 fee is charged for this report.

 For the simplified and expedited interconnection paths, technical requirements are based on the IEEE 1547 and UL 1741 standards.
 A manual external disconnect switch may be required at the discretion of the utility (project-specific, not required in the tariffs).
 Utilities must collect and track information on the interconnection process.
 This information will be used in revising and updating the standards.